AlexRobinson-/Redux-Fetch/readme.md

 # Redux Fetch
 A set of redux actions/selectors/reducers to handle making api calls that fetch data and then storing that data.

+An example project using this library can be found here: [Redux Fetch Example](https://github.com/AlexRobinson-/redux-fetch-example)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*